FrightenedFox/GAN-project/README.md

 this repo.
 The traditional gradient descent was combined with mutations and selection to improve the process of local minima escape.

+This is the repository for the following article: [Exploration of the evolution-based footprint on the Generative Adversarial Networks](https://ieeexplore.ieee.org/document/9659993)

 ## Acknowledgments

 This code borrows heavily from the following sources: